-Nuclear Care Partners received accreditation from Accreditation Commission for Health Care (ACHC) making it the only provider in the United States exclusively serving former atomic workers to achieve such a high level of patient care.
+Nuclear Care Partners received accreditation from Accreditation Commission for Health Care (ACHC) making it the first provider in the United States to exclusively serve former atomic workers to achieve such a high level of patient care.

 “We are thrilled to be accredited!” said Patti Kendall, VP of Clinical Compliance at Nuclear Care Partners.
 “It is unusual for a healthcare organization to become accredited unless they’re required to do so.
 We chose to become accredited because we wanted to demonstrate our commitment to providing the highest level of patient care available to former atomic workers.
 We feel that this level of quality in care really sets us apart from other providers.”

 Accreditation is a process of review that allows healthcare organizations to demonstrate their ability to meet regulatory requirements and standards established by a recognized accreditation organization.
 Accreditation reflects an organization’s dedication and commitment to meeting standards that demonstrate a higher level of performance and patient care.